 This is an easy and delicious way to eat up the squash that just keep coming this time of year.
 All you really need are a few summer squash, an onion and a little crème fraiche or sour cream to dollop on top.
 You can use whatever type of broth you happen to have on hand - chicken stock, vegetable stock or just plain water with salt.

 This July, as usual, we finished eating up the arugula growing in our garden.
 It is always gone by mid-summer.
 Arugula is a remarkably easy crop to grow - as long as it doesn't get too hot or too dry.
 I try to start it at the beginning of each new year, out in the garden under a cold frame, which is essentially a miniature greenhouse.

-I am certain that the super-powered seeds Jack’s mother threw out her kitchen window were favas.
-While some might question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, gold, magic hens and beanstalks of unusual size: legumes can be a delicious source of protein and some varieties are really easy to grow.
+The super-powered seeds Jack’s mother threw out her kitchen window must have been favas.
+While I can't help but question the wisdom of trading an entire cow for a handful of beans, there is real truth to this tale beyond the giants, golden eggs and beanstalks of unusual size: legumes are a delicious source of protein and can be remarkably easy to grow.

 Our street had a block party this weekend and the pulled pork biscuits I brought, from Hollis Wilder's new book, Savory Bites: Meals You Can Make in Your Cupcake Pan, were a big hit - they disappeared in about five minutes.

 Chicken soup has long been recognized as a balm for troubled tummies, a warm and healthful food for cold, turbulent times and a delicious way to stretch one last meal out of nothing more than the leftovers from a roasted chicken and a few kitchen staples.
 My kids have loved it unquestioningly since they were babies and I still enjoy it myself.